ShivamChaurasia/todo-app/README.md

   - RESTful API for todo management.
   - User authentication with JWT.
   - Secure and efficient data handling with TypeORM.

+### API Documentation

+API documentation is provided using Swagger.
+You can view the API documentation at: https://todo-app-kszp.onrender.com/api

+-   Swagger UI

+**Endpoints**:

+-   **Authentication**

+    -   `POST /auth/login`: Authenticate a user and obtain JWT tokens
+    -   `POST /auth/signup`: Register a new user
+    -   `GET /auth/refresh-token`: Refresh the JWT tokens
+    -   `POST /auth/logout`: Invalidate the user session
+-   **Todos**

+    -   `GET /todos`: Get all todos for the authenticated user
+    -   `GET /todos/:id`: Get a specific todo by ID
+    -   `POST /todos`: Create a new todo
+    -   `PUT /todos/:id`: Update an existing todo
+    -   `DELETE /todos/:id`: Delete a todo by ID

 ## Deployment